 - GSMD Certificate in Solo Acting – Guildhall School of Music and Drama in London

 Eager to continue to enhance her qualifications, in 2014 Melissa completed her ASCA Teaching Diploma and in 2016 completed her Licentiate in Performance with Trinity College,London.
 Melissa is an active member of CSPT the Communication, Speech and Performance Teachers Association of Queensland and has been a member for over two decades.

 Melissa has taught in studios and classrooms for 27 years.
 Melissa has directed many large scale productions with casts of up to 150 performers from ages five and up.

 Melissa has often been called upon to adjudicate and judge performing arts festivals.
 In 2015, Melissa was the official Adjudicator for the Bundaberg Eisteddfod, one the largest Speech and Drama Eisteddfods in Queensland.
 Most recently she has adjudicated at the Ipswich Eisteddfod in 2016.
-In 2017, Melissa adjudicated the Redlands Public Speaking Competition and The Maryborough Drama Section, one of the biggest Eisteddfods on the Fraser Coast.
-In 2018, Melissa will adjudicate the Gold Coast Speech and Drama Eisteddfod the biggest Drama Eisteddfod currently running in Australia.
+In 2017, Melissa adjudicated the Redlands Public Speaking competition and the Maryborough Speech and Drama and Choral Eisteddfod, the biggest Eisteddfod on the Fraser Coast.
+In 2018, Melissa will adjudicate the Gold Coast Speech and Drama Eisteddfod, the biggest Drama Eisteddfod currently running in Australia.